The Christkindelmarkt is back in Leeds this Christmas, with a mix of festive stalls, traditional entertainment and German beer…

 Oodles of family activities

 This year, the German Market will be better for families than ever before.
-Head to the Alp Chalet from 10:30am to 11:45am every Saturday and Sunday, and all through the school holidays, for Santa’s Breakfast Experience.
+Head to the Alp Chalet every Saturday and Sunday, from Saturday 24th November to Saturday 22nd December 2018, for Santa’s Breakfast Experience.
 You’ll enjoy a tasty buffet with savoury treats like brotchen, bratwurst and scrambled eggs alongside doughnuts and cakes – but more importantly, you’ll have a chance to meet Santa and his elves.

 Outside there’s more to enjoy.
 The carousel will once again return to Leeds Christmas Market, giving the kids a taste of traditional entertainment – no doubt it will bring back a memory or two for all the parents and grandparents too.
-They’ll also have free children’s shows every Sunday between 11am and 1pm (except Remembrance Sunday on 12th November 2017) – as well as face-painting, sing-alongs and balloon modelling, with a host of festive characters to keep the kids entertained.
+They’ll also have free children’s shows every Sunday (except Remembrance Sunday on 11th November 2018) – as well as face-painting, sing-alongs and balloon modelling, with a host of festive characters to keep the kids entertained.

 Eat, drink & be merry